-Hepatitis B vaccination is effective in preventing hepatitis B transmission.

-- All staff exposed to sharps or other inoculation risks should have had the opportunity for hepatitis B vaccination and antibody measurement to check for their response. - All staff likely to be in contact with sharps or inoculation risks should be aware of their immunisation status regarding hepatitis B. - Depending on the circumstances of the exposure and the immune status of the recipient, the recipient may be advised to have immediate additional vaccine doses or to receive hepatitis B immunoglobulin. - Seeking early advice is the key to successful intervention to prevent transmission.
+- Hepatitis B vaccination is effective in preventing hepatitis B transmission. - All staff exposed to sharps or other inoculation risks should have had the opportunity for hepatitis B vaccination and antibody measurement to check for their response. - All staff likely to be in contact with sharps or inoculation risks should be aware of their immunisation status regarding hepatitis B. - Depending on the circumstances of the exposure and the immune status of the recipient, the recipient may be advised to have immediate additional vaccine doses or to receive hepatitis B immunoglobulin.